JonathonBeeBaker/Basic-Portfolio/README.md

 # Basic-Portfolio
-Portfolio site to show off my skills.
+Portfolio site to show what I've learned.